As an Amazon Associate I earn from qualifying purchases. Learn More

 Hair loss is another side effect of straightening your hair you should be aware of.
 Chemicals used in straightening your hair normally damage your hair follicles.
 If you see a clump of hair on your hairbrush you should get worried.

 Once your hair follicles are damaged, they will not be strong enough to hold on.
-This poses you to a greater risk of hair loss.
+This poses you with a greater risk of hair loss.
 Continuous use of straightening chemicals will further lead to killing your hair follicles.

 Once they are dead, they will not be in a position to make any more hair.
 A repeated process of this will lead to baldness.
 Imagine the pain of not being able to grow your hair again due to continuous straightening.